-In the past, employee experience and satisfaction were neglected in corporate real estate strategy.
-The pandemic has been a huge wake-up-call for companies to understand it’s importance.
+In the past, employee experience and satisfaction were often times neglected in a corporate real estate strategy.
+The pandemic has been a huge wake-up call for companies to understand its importance.
 In this episode, Brittney Van Matre and Sabine Ehm discuss prioritizing the individual employee experience.

 Listen to the following clips to learn more about Brittney and her understanding of how to best create a healthy workplace environment.